frank2720/pudfra-shop/README.md

 ##### Features

 >Shopping Cart System Model
-1. Shopping cart that allows users to add, update, and remove items.
+- Shopping cart that allows users to add, update, and remove items.
-2. Supports multiple product types and quantities.
-3. Provides a detailed summary of the cart contents before checkout.

 >Authentication System
-1. User registration and login functionalities.
+- User registration and login functionalities.
-2. Secure password hashing and session management.
-3. Role-based access control for different sections of the platform.

 >Mpesa-Express API Integration
-1. Seamless integration with the Mpesa-Express API for mobile payments.
+- Integration with the Mpesa-Express API for mobile payments.
-2. Real-time transaction processing and status updates.
+- Real-time transaction processing and status updates.
-3. Secure handling of payment data and user information.
+- Secure handling of payment data and user information.

 >Email Notifications
-1. Automated email notifications for various user actions, such as registration, order confirmation, and shipping updates.
+- Automated email notifications for various user actions, such as registration, order confirmation, and shipping updates.
-2. Customizable email templates to enhance user engagement.

 ##### Live Demo

-*You can access the live version of this project [here](https://maanar-shop.xyz)*
+*You can access the live version of the client side [here](https://maanar-shop.xyz)*

-### Admin Dashboard Docs
+### Admin Side Docs

 ##### Features
->User Management
-1. View a list of all registered users.
-2. Edit user details such as name, email, and roles.
-3. Activate, deactivate, or delete user accounts.

 >Product Management

-1. Add new products with detailed descriptions, pricing, and images.
+- Add new products with detailed descriptions, pricing, and images.
-2. Edit existing product information.
+- Edit existing product information.
-3. Delete products from the catalog.
+- Delete products from the catalog.
-4. Manage product categories and tags for better organization.
+- Manage product categories.

 >Order Management